Luligu/matterbridge-example-dynamic-platform/README.md

 - a light with onOff
 - a light with onOff and levelControl (dimmer)
 - a light with onOff, levelControl and colorControl (with XY, HS and CT) clusters
-- a light with onOff, levelControl and colorControl (with HS only) clusters
+- a light with onOff, levelControl and colorControl (with HS and CT) clusters
-- a light with onOff, levelControl and colorControl (with XY only) clusters
+- a light with onOff, levelControl and colorControl (with XY and CT) clusters
 - a light with onOff, levelControl and colorControl (with CT only) clusters
 - an outlet (plug) with onOff cluster
 - a cover with windowCovering cluster